 - U.S. relations with Russia and Eastern/Central Europe

 About Michael Kraus

-Michael Kraus is a professor of political science and director of program in international politics and economics at Middlebury College.
+Michael Kraus is a professor of political science at Middlebury College.

 His areas of expertise include international politics, prospects for democracy around the world and U.S. foreign policy with regard to Russia and Eastern Europe.